Smothered Hook

 A smothered hook is a low, hooded shot that never gets airborne, caused by an excessively closed clubface at impact combined with a delofted, shut position through the strike.

-A smothered hook is distinct from other hook variations because the defining problem is not curve at all — it is height, or the total lack of it.
-The clubface is so closed and hooded (delofted) at impact that the ball barely climbs off the ground before diving left, often traveling only a fraction of the distance a normal shot with that club would produce.
+A smothered hook is distinct from other hook variations.
+This is because the defining problem is not curve at all.
+It is height, or the total lack of it.
+The clubface is.
+As a result, closed and hooded (delofted) at impact that the ball barely climbs off the ground before diving left, often traveling only a fraction of the distance a normal shot with that club would produce.
 Where a duck hook still gets somewhat airborne before diving, a smothered hook can look almost like a grounder off the tee.

-The cause is an extremely shut clubface relative to both the path and the ground at impact, frequently paired with a flip or roll of the hands that closes the face aggressively while simultaneously reducing loft.
+The cause is an extremely shut clubface relative to both the path and the ground at impact, frequently paired with a flip or roll of the hands that closes the face aggressively.
+At the same time, at the same time reducing loft.
 This differs from a standard hook, where the face is closed relative to path but still presents enough loft to get the ball airborne normally.
-A smothered hook essentially strips out both the sidespin-curve mechanism and the launch mechanism at once — the ball has too much draw spin and not enough loft to fly.
+A smothered hook essentially strips out both the sidespin-curve mechanism and the launch mechanism at once.
+This means the ball has too much draw spin and not enough loft to fly.

 Smothered hooks often appear when a golfer overcorrects for a slice by aggressively rolling the forearms and closing the face through impact without any matching adjustment to swing path or setup.
 They are also common off the tee with a driver teed very low, where there is little margin for a delofted face, or when a golfer tries to "keep it low" under wind or trouble and overdoes the hooding of the face.